-For the cold hardy root vegetables, these can be direct sowed up to two weeks before the last frost date.
+For cold hardy root vegetables, these can be direct sowed up to two weeks before the last frost date.

 When To Harvest Cold Hardy Vegetables

-Cold hardy vegetables can also be the last plants you can harvest in the fall, at least if they haven’t flowered or bolted yet.
+Cold hardy vegetables can also be the last plants you harvest in the fall, at least if they haven’t flowered or bolted yet.
 We are often able to harvest these plants well past first frost and up to the point where the cold really starts to set in.

 This is advantageous as we are often quite busy with preservation during harvest season.
 These varieties are the ones you can put off just a little bit longer, if needed.
 Don’t wait too long, though, as they aren’t invincible!